DrewCarlson/mobius.kt/README.md

 ## Samples

-The sample projects can be run with gradle from the `samples` directory.

 ### Todo

-##### iOS Simulator
+##### iOS
-*Note: don't forget to deploy the native klib first!* `./gradlew :native:core-native:publishToMavenLocal`

-Open and run the `samples/todo/ios` Xcode project, it contains build steps to produce the `Todo.framework`
+Open and run the `samples/todo/todo-ios` Xcode project, it contains a build step to produce the Kotlin framework.
+Note the first build will take some time while it downloads all the necessary dependencies.

 ## Download